AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 you are dealing with the large data sets or intensive IO, efficiency becomes important.

-Roughly, we have small home directories (only for configuration files), large Lustre (scratch and work, large, primary calculation data), and special places for scratch during computations (local disks, ramfs, fast but temporary)
+Roughly, we have small **home** directories (only for configuration files), large Lustre (**scratch** and **work**, large, primary calculation data), and special places for scratch during computations (**local disks**).
+At Aalto, there is **aalto home**, **project**, and **archive** directories which, unlike Triton, are backed up but don't scale to the size of Triton.

-Compare this to what is available at Aalto:

--  Aalto Linux has a separate home directory, not shared with Triton.
--  Departments can have their own shares, called variously project, work, teamwork, archive.
-These are not on Triton except the login node, because they are not high performance enough (it just takes one person to start 50-node job that brings it down for everyone).

 A file consists of its contents and metadata.
 The metadata is things like user, group, timestamps, permissions.
 To view metadata, use ``ls -l`` or ``stat``.

+Filesystem performance can be measures by both IOPS (input-output operations per second) and stream I/O speed.  ``/usr/bin/time -v`` can give you some hints here.
+You can see the :doc:`profiling
+<../usage/profiling>` page for more info.

 Think about I/O before you start! - General notes
 =================================================

 When people think of computer speed, they usually think of CPU speed.
 But this is missing an important factor: how fast can data get to the CPU?
-In very many cases, I/O (input/output) is the true bottleneck.
-This must be considered just as much as code efficiency.  **In fact, modern computers and especially GPUs are so fast, that they can use data so quickly that they can slow down the cluster down for everyone.**
+In very many cases, input/output (IO) is the true bottleneck and must be considered just as much as processor speed.  **In fact, modern computers and especially GPUs are so fast, it is very easy for a few GPUs with bad data access patterns to bring the cluster down for everyone.**

-The answer is that users have a variety of needs, and a variety of filesystems.
-The following checklist aims to help you to choose the best approach for you calculations.
+The solution is similar to how you have to consider memory: there are different types of filesystems with different tradeoffs between speed, size, and performance, and you have to use the right one for the right job.
+Often times, you have to use several in tandem: for example, store original data on **archive**, put your working copy on **scratch**, and maybe even make a per-calculation copy on **local disks**.

+Consider:

 -  How much IO in the first place?
+Do you continually re-read the same data?
 -  What's the pattern of it, and which filesystem is best for it?
--  E.g. checkpointing code state to disk may be unwise if the code runs less that couple of days.
+If you read all at once, scratch is fine, but if there are many small files or random access, local disks may help.
+-  Do you write log files / checkpoints more often than is needed?
 -  Some programs use local disk as swap-space.
 Only turn on if you know it is reasonable.

-Filesystem performance can be measures by both IOPS (input-output operations per second) and stream I/O speed.  ``/usr/bin/time -v`` can give you some hints here.
-You can see the :doc:`profiling
-<../usage/profiling>` page for more info.
+There's a checklist in the :doc:`storage details page
+<../usage/storage>`.

 Avoid many small files!
 Use a few big ones instead. (we have a :doc:`dedicated page <../usage/smallfiles>` on the matter)